rendermani/ascio-whmcs-plugin/README.md

 - change to your modules/registrars directory
 - get plugin:  git clone https://github.com/rendermani/ascio-whmcs-plugin.git ascio
+- copy it to modules/registrars
-- add your credentials to callbacks.php
+- add your credentials and your API Url to callbacks.php
+- activate the ascio plugin in the WHMCS settings and configure it

-Known issues:
+##Known issues:

 - After submitting an order status is active instead of pending
 - Not all TLDs and fields are configured